burkesquires/FeaVar/README.md

-<<<<<<< HEAD
+FeaVar - **Fea**ture **Var**iant

-FeaVar is a python package that reads in multiple sequence alignments, a reference sequence, and given a feature location, will group individual sequences into one of many clusters or variant types.
-This package is a generalization of the sequence feature variant type work undertaken in hte lab of Richard Scheuermann while at UT Southwestern.
+FeaVar, pronounced "fever", is a python package that computes clusters of unique substrings or variant types for user etermined substrings.
+Sequences can be nucleotide (DNA or RNA), or amino acid.
+FeaVar takes as input a reference sequence, a list of one or more sequence positions and a multiple sequence alignments of related sequences.

->>>>>>> origin/master
+This package is a generalization of the sequence feature variant type work undertaken in the laboratory of Dr. Richard Scheuermann while at UT Southwestern.

 Thanks to Joe Wan for the name suggestion!